Pylinac provides TG-142 quality assurance (QA) tools to Python programmers as well as non-programmers in the field of therapy medical physics.

 Pylinac contains high-level modules for automatically analyzing images and data generated by linear accelerators.
 Most scripts can be utilized with <10 lines of code.
 The built-in GUI is also straight-forward although programming experience may help identify errors.

 The library also contains lower-level hackable modules & tools for creating your own image analysis algorithms.

 The major features of the entire package include:

 - Automatic phantom registration even if you don’t set up your phantom perfect

-- Image loading from ZIP archives or URLs
+- Image loading from file, ZIP archives, or URLs

-- Continuous directory watcher with file retrieval (e.g. autogenerated Trajectory logs) with automatic analysis and report generation
+- Directory analyzer with file retrieval (e.g. autogenerated Trajectory logs) with automatic analysis and report generation

 To get started, install the package, run the demos, view the API docs, and learn the module design, visit the Full Documentation on Read The Docs.